gkswjdgns59/HCI_Pacific/README.md

 _Hosting Information_

-- **Firebase Hosting**: We used firebase as our database, and used react.
-Therefore, we used Firebase for hosting
+- **Firebase Hosting**: We used firebase and react.
+Therefore, we managed to uese Firebase for hosting